nadaaladdin/nadaaladdin.github.io-Portfolio/README.md

 # Nada Aladdin Abdelfatah

 **Master of Science** (M.S.) in **Computer Engineering** Feb 2022 - 2025
-Jordan University of Science and Technology
+Jordan University of Science and Technology (JUST)

 **Bachelor of Science** (B.S.) in **Computer Engineering** Sep 2017 - Feb 2022
-Jordan University of Science and Technology
+Jordan University of Science and Technology (JUST)

 **Skills:**